 Tailwind Nutrition NZ is the official hydration sponsor of the Coast to Coast, Tailwind product will be available at both finish lines (Klondyke Corner and New Brighton).
-You can check out this You Tube clip for more information about Tailwind, check their Fact Sheet or Key Differences.
+You can check out their You Tube clip for more information about Tailwind, check their Fact Sheet or Key Differences.

 Whether you are a beginner, weekend warrior or pro, it is no secret that nutrition will play a major role in your enjoyment and performance in the Coast to Coast.
 Trailblazer Nutrition is the official nutrition information provider for the Coast to Coast.
 Read on for nuggets of wisdom from their nutrition experts, past competitors and Coast to Coast enthusiasts.